zk0008/FYP-Backend/README.md

 # FYP-Backend

 This repository contains the backend FastAPI server for GroupGPT.
-See [here](https://github.com/nicholasbay/FYP-Frontend) for the frontend client for GroupGPT.
+See [here](https://github.com/nicholasbay/FYP-Frontend) for the frontend client.

 ## Contents